srajgopalan/solace-ci-cd-demo/README.md

 ### Live Demo

-Visit the [Solace APAC Jenkins Demo] (http://sgdemo.solace.com/jenkins/solace-ci-cd-demo) to view details of the Jenkins Job.
+Visit the [Solace APAC Jenkins Demo] (http://sgdemo.solace.com/jenkins/solace-ci-cd-demo) - A Jenkins Job has been created and configured such that any changes to the Solace environment configuration (such as adding new queues/users) will trigger the job to create the additional Solace configuration.
+As indicated previously, the Ansible playbook does not attempt to re-create existing objects - they will simply be logged as "ALREADY_EXISTS"

 Contact your Solace Account Manager for a Live Demo!

+__NOTE:__ If any configuration is removed, the Ansible playbook does not delete the corresponding configurations from the Solace router

 ## Built With